 DJ is Charleston Stage's Audio Engineer and Sound Designer.
 He has a Production Studies degree with a focus on Audio Technology from Clemson University.
 DJ has been teaching for 6 years, and loves educating people on how to combine technology and art.
 DJ has worked with Spoleto Festival USA, The Brooks Center for the Performing Arts, and WSBF-FM.
 His professional experience extends across theatre, opera, dance, live music, studio recording, radio and film.

 Technical Director and Resident Lighting Designer

 Paul is the Technical Director and Resident Lighting Designer for Charleston Stage.
 He has been with Charleston Stage for two years now and is thoroughly enjoying Charleston.
 Paul has experience in professional, community, and educational theatre and has utilized his talents at New American Theater, Tacoma Actor's Guild, Millikin University, and Chattanooga Theatre Centre.
 He enjoys passing his experiences on to young minds in Charleston Stage's TheatreWings program and helping to perpetuate the love of theater in the next generation.
-Paul has a BFA in Design/Technical Theatre from Millikin University in Decatur IL.
-Recently he was the sound engineer for the wonderful production of Annie.
+Paul has a BFA in Design/Technical Theatre from Millikin University in Decatur, IL.

 Resident Music Director and Director of Music Education